RabbarZ/Fotobox/readme.txt

 How to setup the Fotobox:

-- Build project with "dotnet publish -c Release -r win10-x64" in main folder ("dotnet publish -c Release"(required?))
+- Build project with "dotnet publish -c Release -r win10-x64" in main folder -> // this is not needed anymore i guess ("dotnet publish -c Release"(required?))
 - build https developer certificate for https: "dotnet dev-certs https" in main folder
 - copy folder "Fotobox\bin\Release\netcoreapp2.2\win10-x64\publish" to NUC (pc)
 - maybe generate https certificate again on NUC (see above)
-- start Fotobox.exe in copied folder
+- start "bin\Release\netcoreapp2.2\win10-x64\publish\Fotobox.exe" in copied folder

 Server should be running on "http://localhost:51327/" (this is the website). setup wlan with SSID "NETGEAR-Test" with default fotibox PW